cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 $ simd query gov proposal 1 --output json | jq .status
 ```

-This is because the governance proposal weight the votes given the amount of token staked.
-Alice had staked tokens, while Bob had no token staked.
-So Bob's vote was not took into consideration in the tally of the result.
+This is because the governance proposal weights each vote by the amount of tokens staked.
+Alice owns staked tokens, while Bob has no staked tokens.
+So Bob's vote was not taken into consideration in the tally of the result.

 ```sh
 $ simd query staking delegations $ALICE